MarcBoule/ImpromptuModular/README.md

 <a id="known-issues"></a>
 ## Known issues
 For sequencers and clock modules, it is advisable to have a Audio module added to your patch and assigned to a sound device in order for the timing and response delays in the user interface to be of the proper duration.
-This is a [known artifact](https://github.com/VCVRack/Rack/issues/919) in VCV Rack.

 ## License